zelon88/HRConvert2/README.md

 -----------------------------------------------
 # HRConvert2

-### A self-hosted drag-and-drop file conversion server that supports 75x file formats.
-Now includes 4 color schemes and 6 language packs.
+### A self-hosted drag-and-drop file conversion server that supports 75 file formats with 4 color schemes, with 11 end-user selctable languages.

 ![HRConvert2](https://github.com/zelon88/HRConvert2/blob/master/Screenshots/HRConvert2-1.png)

+---
+#### Features
+-Converts 75 different file formats.
+-Self hosted.
+Installs on a home server!
+-All conversions are performed locally on your server.
+-Performs Optical Character Recognition (OCR) on PDFs & images.
+-Can scan files for viruses in real-time with ClamAV.
+-Minimalistic drag & drop interface.
+-Each user gets their own temporary scratch space!
+-End users can switch between 11 languages by appending it to the URL like this: `?language=en` -Safe enough for public facing environments (when properly implemented).
+-No databases.
+No cookies.
+No cache files.
+-Installs cleanly alongside other popular software (like WordPress).
+-Does not make external connections.
+-All JS is locally installed.
+No bulky frameworks.
+No analytics.
+No Google Fonts.
+-No tracking capabilities whatsoever.
+-Comes with 4 color schemes set in config.php.
+-Secure, performant, & compact codebase that's been open-source for years.

 ---
 ### Supported Formats
 #### Audio Formats